-In other words there is not much common ground on which to build peace and stability.
+In other words: Not much common ground on which to build peace and stability.

-With the apparent inability of the conflicting parties to sort out their differences on their own, it does make sense-and it is indeed a legitimate international concern-to ask whether and in what way(s) assistance from the outside could contribute toward these ends.
-In this context we turn to the concept of 'the international community'.
-Inevitably, this leaves us with the question of what exactly do we mean by 'the international community?'
+With the apparent inability of the conflicting parties to sort out their differences on their own, it does make sense - and it is indeed a legitimate international concern - to ask whether and in what way(s) assistance from the outside could contribute towards these ends.
+And in this context we turn to the concept of "the international community".
+Inevitably, this leaves us with the question of what exactly do we mean by "The International Community"?

-The international community and its agents
+The International Community, - and its agents

-In the broadest sense, the international community may be understood to encompass the totality of concerned public opinion as represented by national governments; intergovernmental organizations (IGOs; in particular such IGOs that have been established to further the aims of broad international agreements); non-governmental organizations (NGOs); multinational or transnational commercial companies; mass media; and even influential individuals.
-Clearly, we are not speaking of a coherent entity which could be readily operationalized.
+In the broadest sense, The International Community may be understood to encompass the totality of concerned public opinion as represented by national governments; intergovernmental organizations (IGOs, - in particular such IGOs that have been established to further the aims of broad international agreements); non-governmental organizations (NGOs); multinational or transnational commercial companies; mass media; and even influential individuals.
+Clearly, we are not speaking of a coherent entity, which could be readily operationalized.

-Narrowing the scope, I suggest we focus on IGOs as the most prominent bodies to act on behalf of the international community.
+Narrowing the scope, I suggest we focus on IGOs as the most prominent bodies to act on behalf of the International Community.

-Thus, likely candidates may include organizations such as the UN and, in our parts of the world, NATO, the OSCE, the Council of Europe, the EU and the CIS.
-Let us quickly examine the respective organizations with a view to their actual or prospective usefulness in the present context.
+Thus, likely candidates may include organizations such as the UN and, in our parts of the world, NATO, OSCE, the Council of Europe, EU and the CIS.
+Let us take a quick look at the respective organizations with a view to their actual or prospective usefulness in the present context.

-From the perspective of the principle of subsidiarity, the Commonwealth of Independent States-the CIS-should be the international body most ideally suited to address the question of peace and stability in and around Chechnya.
-After all (and stretching the geographical concepts a little), Chechnya is located in the middle of the CIS backyard, and charity is said to begin at home.
+From the perspective of the principle of subsidiarity, the Commonwealth of Independent States - the CIS - should be the international body most ideally suited to address the question of peace and stability in and around Chechnya.
+After all (and stretching the geographical concepts a bit), Chechnya is located in the middle of CIS' own backyard, and charity begins at home, right?
 Using the CIS for this purpose has, however, hardly been seriously contemplated by anyone.
 This is first and foremost a reminder of the real (as opposed to the nominal) nature of this organization.
-Put bluntly, the main raison d'être of the CIS has been to preserve a measure of Russian hegemony within the former Soviet Empire.
+Bluntly put, the main raison d'être of the CIS has been to preserve a measure of Russian hegemony within the former Soviet Empire.
 It is, therefore, tempting to rule out any usefulness of the CIS in this connection.
 However, this might not necessarily be so.
-Whether possible CIS mechanisms should be explored to seek a path to peace and stability in Chechnya would, basically, depend on whether or not the Russian Federation would find such an approach compatible with its overall interests.
+Whether to explore possible CIS mechanisms to seek a path to peace and stability in Chechnya would, basically, depend on whether or not the Russian Federation would find such an approach compatible with its overall interests.